pool2win/bitcoin-dsl/docs/index.md

 ## What is Bitcoin DSL?

-**Bitcoin DSL is an easy way to experiment with Bitcoin contracts and execute them on local regtest.**
+Bitcoin DSL makes it easier to experiment with Bitcoin transactions and contracts by providing a highlevel language to build and execute transactions.

 ### Declarative Syntax